viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 By now you have learned how to configure a wheeled base and camera with Viam.
 You have access to the **CONTROL** tab from which you can drive your rover around with WASD keys.
-You have learned to use the Viam vision service color detector, which can be useful in many other projects.
+You have learned to use the Viam Vision Service color detector, which can be useful in many other projects.
 You have a rover following a path of your choice, anywhere you want it to go!

 ## Troubleshooting